A Well-Lived Life 2 - Book 4 - Elyse

 “Seriously?”

 “Yes.
-And Melanie and Sam Kassan think they’ll arrest me, but that there won’t be any prosecution.”
+And Melanie and Sam Kassan think they’ll arrest me but that there won’t be any prosecution.”

 “Do you think Jeri could talk to her mom?”

 “Maybe.
 But I don’t know what good it will do.
 And no, I don’t intend to terminate her.
 And I don’t want her to quit.
 Melanie and Sam say that nothing will really happen.
-I’ll be arrested, booked, and then you can bail me out.
+I’ll be arrested and booked, and then you can bail me out.
 But they’re sure there won’t be a prosecution, and if by some outside chance there is, I won’t be convicted.”

 “It’s a big risk, Tiger.
 I think we really need to talk about Jeri.”